BurntCaramel/Guides/content/guides/accessible-web/README.md

 ### _Navigating_ around

+Visually it’s usually easy to find the navigation bar — it’s up top or in a sidebar, and holds a series of links.
+But there's no rule here (find the thing with lots of links inside), so we need a specific HTML element: `<nav>`.

+Like the skipping to the main content, nav is like pressing the menu button on a remote.

 ### _Searching_

+Again in the world of Netflix, searching is a common task.
+What if you had to scroll through 50 movie posters to get to the search box?
+You would probably curse or give up.

+Adding the `role` attribute with `"searchbox"` adds it as a landmark, allowing people to jump straight to the search and quickly get searching.

 ### _Articles_ of interest

 ### Headers and footers

+What's the difference between a header and footer?
+Well, headers appear at the top and footers at the bottom, right?

 ### Heirarchy of importance

+What’s the most important part of the page is a good question to ask.
+But so is: what’s of less importance?
+What is acting as support to a bigger element of the page?

+Using `<aside>` can let browsers know that what is inside is supporting content.
+It’s not essential, but it could be interesting if someone wants to dive in deeper.

 ## Roles: what?

 ## Widgets: how?

+## Checklist

+- Landmarks: familiar touch points
+- Roles: what are these things?
+- Widget: how can I control this thing?

 ## Patterns